jeffrey-garcia/demo-spring-security/README.md

 ##### Conclusion
 If your backend service API is going to be accessed by a custom web app through browser, you need CSRF protection definitely.
+And in order to use the Spring Security CSRF protection, we must make sure we use proper HTTP methods for anything that modifies state (PATCH, POST, PUT, and DELETE – not GET).

 Read [HERE](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy)
 and [HERE](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS)